dustinpfister/blog_posts/_posts/js-call-apply-and-bind.md

 ## 8 - conclusion

-Yes call, apply, and bind are pretty helpful.
+Yes call, apply, and bind are pretty helpful function prototype methods that every javaScript developer should be aware of.
 They allow for me to break methods from there prototypes and use those methods with any object.
 They can also be used to apply a prototype method of a Class to any object, and in some cases it will work.